-Question Answer Marks Band 4 11-14 Overall meaning never in doubt, but errors sufficiently frequent serious to hamper precision and distract reader from content.
-Quality of Language • Some simple sentence structures accurate but unlikely to sus accuracy for long. • Errors in verb forms and tenses will sometimes confuse seque events. • Vocabulary limited, either too simple or imperfectly understood some idiomatic errors likely. • Simple punctuation usually accurate, but there may be frequent sentence separation errors. • Spelling of simple vocabulary accurate, frequent errors in redifficult words. • Paragraphs used haphazardly.
+Question Answer Mark Band 4 11-14 Overall meaning never in doubt, but errors sufficiently frequer serious to hamper precision and distract reader from content.
+Quality of Language • Some simple sentence structures accurate but unlikely to saccuracy for long. • Errors in verb forms and tenses will sometimes confuse sequence of events. • Vocabulary limited, either too simple or imperfectly understoo some idiomatic errors likely. • Simple punctuation usually accurate, but there may be frequent sentence separation errors. • Spelling of simple vocabulary accurate, frequent errors in radifficult words. • Paragraphs used haphazardly.
 Appropriateness and Content • Some relevance.
-Some interest. • Tone may be inconsistent. • Descriptions are relevant but lack scope or variety. • Arguments make a few points but development is simple and nealways logical; some obvious repetition of ideas. • Narratives are simple, everyday or immature. etain ence of d; uent more Band 3 7-10 The writing has many serious errors of various kinds of 'single word' type (i.e. they could be corrected without re-writing the sentence); communication established, although weight of errocause some 'blurring'.
-Quality of Language Sentences probably simple and repetitive in structure.
-Frequent errors in verb forms and haphazard changes of tense confuse meaning.
-Vocabulary conveys meaning but likely to be simple and imprecise; significant idiomatic errors.
-Spelling may be inconsistent.
-Punctuation and paragraphing may be haphazard or non-existent.
-A little relevance.
-A little interest.
-Some recognition of appropriate tone.
-In Descriptions the overall picture is unclear.
-In Arguments only a few points are discernible and the argumer progresses only here and there.
-Narratives are very simple and may narrate events indiscriminate. e stent.
+Some interest. • Tone may be inconsistent. • Descriptions are relevant but lack scope or variety. • Arguments make a few points but development is simple and ralways logical; some obvious repetition of ideas. • Narratives are simple, everyday or immature. d; uent more Band 3 7-10 The writing has many serious errors of various kinds of 'single word' type (i.e. they could be corrected without re-writing the sentence); communication established, although weight of errors and cause some 'blurring'.
+Quality of Language • Sentences probably simple and repetitive in structure. • Frequent errors in verb forms and haphazard changes of tense confuse meaning. • Vocabulary conveys meaning but likely to be simple and imprecise; significant idiomatic errors. • Spelling may be inconsistent. • Punctuation and paragraphing may be haphazard or non-exist Appropriateness and Content • A little relevance.
+A little interest. • Some recognition of appropriate tone. • In Descriptions the overall picture is unclear. • In Arguments onlya few points are discernible and the arguments. e stent.